vermaph/vermaph.github.io/README.md

 This is the space where I am maintaining my web-portfolio.
 I am regularly updating my profile and adding projects to showcase my data science skill-sets.

-I am data science professional with three years of demonstrated experience in retail and insurance analytics.
-I have worked in India and Australia.
-Currently, I am pursuing Business Analytics from the University of Cincinnati Ohio.
-I am looking for fulltime opportunities where I can apply data science topics like machine learning and advanced statistics on a daily basis and where I am constantly upgrading my skill-sets.
+I am data science professional with 5 years in the field: 4 years in an industrial setup and 1 year of focussed masters.
+I have worked in India, Australia and currently working for Discover Products in Chicago, IL.
+My employers have been dependent on me:
+  1.  for deep-diving the datasets and fishing valuable insights
+  2.  automating reports to track the business health
+  3.  building analytical frameworks to attack the business problems:
+        -Retail:    Building customer churn dashboard to identify the losing customers and improve customer loyalty
+        -Banking:   Building fraud strategies to identify high risk customers and segmenting customers for an experience proportional to                       their risk
+        -Insurance: Identifying target segments of competitors

-Coming to programming, I am super comfortable in writing SQL and R codes.
-I am transitioning myself to Python these days.
-I also have good working knowledge of Tableau, VBA (Visual Basic Application = Advanced Excel), Arena (System Simulation software), HTML and SAS.
+Coming to programming, I am super comfortable in writing SQL-R codes.

 My next goal for my pet project: *To build a web-application (or a web-visualization) analyzing live streaming of some kind of user data using Pyspark (can be twitter/instagram or soemthing else, mainly coming from an API)*.